zhehaowUNC/syllabus/tldr.md

 - Yeah, but they are not really like the exams you are used to.
 - The exams assess familiarity with concepts and are really an assessment of my teaching rather than your ability to memorize things.
+- You can do a comprehensive final exam instead of a final project if you want.
+You decide.

 ### What will class be like?

-- Sometimes I will talk about conceptual stuff on slides.
+- Sometimes I will talk about conceptual stuff on slides, but not a lot.
 - Sometimes I will do live demos of things related to your assignments.

 ### How do we do things?